 This formula is saying that if a customer name is in the set, name the set “Top 20 Customers”; otherwise call it “Other”.
 Note that this example is used to show you that sets can be used within calculated fields, but this same renaming could have been accomplished by editing the aliases of the set.

 4. As dimension fields

 Sets can be used just like dimensions in that if you add a set field to the Columns Shelf or Rows Shelf, the view will be ‘sliced and diced’ by that field.
 Here is how our scatter plot from earlier looks if we create two separate columns for in and out of the set by dragging the set from the Sets Shelf to the Columns Shelf.

 Sets can be used as part of a custom hierarchy in Tableau, which allows you and your end users to easily drill down and back up across different dimensions.
 For example, you may want to create a hierarchy with customer names that starts with the Top 20 Customers by Sales set, then drills down to individual customer names, then to their segment.

 Create a custom hierarchy by selecting the Customer Name and Segment dimensions, right-click, hover over “Hierarchy”, and choose “Create Hierarchy…”.
-Once the custom hierarchy is created, you can drag the Top 20 Customers by Sales set into the hierarchy on the Dimensions Shelf and re-arrange them to the desired order of the drilldown.
-At this point, I see this hierarchy on the Dimensions Shelf.
+Once the custom hierarchy is created, you can drag the Top 20 Customers by Sales set into the hierarchy on the Dimensions Shelf and rearrange them to the desired order of the drilldown.
+At this point, we see this hierarchy on the Dimensions Shelf.

-Now that the hierarchy is in place, if I replace the Customer Name dimension with the Top 20 Customers by Sales set dimension in the bar chart example from above, I will be able to drill down from the top 20 set, to customer name, to segment.
+Now that the hierarchy is in place, if we replace the Customer Name dimension with the Top 20 Customers by Sales set dimension in the bar chart example from above, we will be able to drill down from the top 20 set, to customer name, to segment.
 This is accomplished by clicking the “+” symbol on the field(s) on the Rows Shelf.

 Sales by in / out of set.